mirix/approaches-to-diarisation/README.md

 _A testing repo to share code and thoughts on diarisation_

-I am new to the field of NLP and am struggling with diarisation.
+I am new to the field of NLP and struggling with diarisation.

 I have tried a number of state-of-the-art approaches.